huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

 {{< /hint >}}

 ### Replication of generated columns in heterogeneous pipeline
-A heterogeneous pipeline means replication from MySQL to another database platform.
+A heterogeneous pipeline means replication between two different database platforms.
+For example, a MySQL-to-PostgreSQL replication pipeline.

 For a heterogeneous pipeline, set the `computed-columns` property to one of the following values in your Extractor configuration file: